“Don’t wait for your feelings to change to take action. Take action and your feelings will change.” – Barbara Baron

 The next step is to explain what you heard in return to your partner.
 “So I see you are saying that last time I said the words you’re acting stupidly’ it hurt you because it felt like a personal attack.”
 Not only have you conveyed your understanding of your partner’s point, but you have also verbalized the words and solidified them in your mind.
 Now you are confident that you understand how to help.
 As always, aim to remain judgmental and offer space to explore, not space to be defensive.

 After having your non-event discussion, take the time to relax and understand the implications and ramifications of the discussion.
 What did you learn about your partner?
 What did you learn about yourself?
 What can you do tomorrow to make your partner feel loved and secure?
-All of these questions yield the massive wealth of knowledge.
+All of these questions yield a massive wealth of knowledge.
 But the best part is the feeling of closeness you will gain follow a simple moment of shared time with your special someone.

 Now go out and communicate!